Engaging Civil Society Organisations in the Work of the Public Accounts Committee of the House of Assembly of Anguilla –

 (b) to scrutinise the causes which may have led to any excess over authorised expenditure, and to verify applications of savings on other authorised items of expenditure;

 (c) to make an effective examination of public accounts kept in any Department of Government; and

 (d) to summon any public officer to give any information, or any explanation or to produce any records or documents which the Committee may consider necessary in the performance of its duties.

 (5) The Minister of Finance may provide office and secretarial facilities to the Committee.

 (6) The Public Accounts Committee shall submit its reports to the House from time to time.

-From this, we deduce that the PAC has no authority to involve Civil Society Organisations (CVOs) in its work.
+From this, we deduce that under the present constitutional arrangements the PAC has no express authority to involve Civil Society Organisations (CSOs) in its work.
 Its membership is prescribed, and it has no power to co-opt.
 This structure severely limits opportunities for the PAC to invite into its meetings the expertise existing outside its membership, and which may assist the PAC in its work.
 It is not clear if it has the power to summon a Minister to answer questions.
 Additionally, its work is limited to examining the accounts of government departments.
 Its resources depend entirely on the good-will of the Minister of Finance.

 As we all know, this session of the House of Assembly of Anguilla is the first in which a PAC has been properly established under the chairmanship of the Hon Pam Webster MLA, Leader of the Opposition.
 Attempts have been made in earlier sessions of the Assembly to establish the PAC, but other than the Chief Minister naming a member of the Opposition in the Assembly to be chair of the PAC, no meeting of the PAC has ever produced any work product.
 The Anguilla public have great hope that the PAC will now begin to function in the way in which it was intended.